MyCryptoHQ/blog/README.md

 ### Production

-To build a static version of the blog production, run the following commands
+To build a static version of the blog for production, run the following commands

 ```
 yarn compile